DonalRafferty/BookAPIDemo/README.md

-# Giphy Demo Exercise
+# Book API Demo Exercise

-This is a simple example exercise that demonstrates the use of the Giphy API.
+This is a simple example exercise that demonstrates the use of the Book API here - http://docs.tpbookserver.apiary.io/.

-It is a simple application based on the MEAN stack that allows a user to chose cats or dogs (or both) and a selection of 100 Gifs are then returned from the Giphy API.
+It is a simple application based on the MEAN stack that allows a user see a selection of books, click on one and see the books details, it is a simple master/detail flow

 ## Dependencies

 * NodeJS
 * NPM
 * Bower
-* GruntJS
+* Grunt CLi (For tests)
+* Karma CLI (For tests)

 ## To build